spawnfest/tabtab/README.md

 There is also [this issue](https://github.com/erlang/rebar3/issues/2077) from one of the maintainers so I guess this will be welcome, although the issue doesn't mention autocompleting plugins/templates.

+## Goal
-Goal: Create a provider that creates an autocompletion file based on the current configuration.
+Create a plugin that creates an autocompletion file based on the current configuration.
 This can lead to different autocompletion in different shell sessions, so basic mechanism for integration should also be supported.

 Name: You usually press `tab` twice to trigger autocomplete listing, hence `tabtab`.